monowai/beancounter/jar-shell/README.md

  bc-shell$ register
  bc-shell$ add SGD "SGD Domiciled" SGD USD
  # This command will not work for you, so you need to setup your google access and a sheet before calling it
- # If you don't ingest transacitons, then you will just see an empty portfolio in the viewer
+ # If you don't ingest transactions, then you will just see an empty portfolio in the viewer
- bc-shell$ ingest --sheet "1a0EOYzNj4Ru2zGS76EQimzndjQm9URHQbuhwxvDLGJ8" --portfolio SGD
+ bc-shell$ ingest --type GSHEET --file "1a0EOYzNj4Ru2zGS76EQimzndjQm9URHQbuhwxvDLGJ8" --portfolio SGD
 ```

 Supports an optional case sensitive filter property `"filter": "MSFT,"APPL"` to include only transactions where the Asset codes match those in the filter